Perspective

 This Perspective piece does not represent the views of Offrange or Ambrook, its parent company.

 Forty minutes into an Agri-Pulse panel titled Scaling Sustainable Supply Chains, I began to notice that both “scale” and “sustainability” were remarkably flexible terms.
 The conference room in downtown Washington, D.C., bustled with journalists, farmers, interested citizens, and policy wonks, clustered around tables like pale lily pads.
-On stage, the moderator was PepsiCo’s vice president of global public policy, Dan Christensen.
-He sat beside Adam Kiel, director of the Soil and Water Outcomes Fund, or SWOF, a grant-issuing organization affiliated with the Iowa Soybean Association.
-On Kiel’s left were two Iowa corn and soybean farmers, Pallin Turner and Ryan Vavroch.
+On stage sat a vice president of global public policy from a major food company, alongside a representative from the Soil and Water Outcomes Fund (SWOF), a grant-issuing organization affiliated with the Iowa Soybean Association, and two Iowa corn and soybean farmers.

-Agri-Pulse had brought them all together to discuss PepsiCo’s recent conservation initiatives.
+Agri-Pulse had brought them all together to discuss a set of recent corporate conservation initiatives.
 The food and beverage company has been investing in direct payments to its farmers for planting cover crops through SWOF, as one of the fund’s largest corporate partners.
 Midwestern growers can apply to receive $30−$40 per acre annually.
 Half the money is offered up front, and the rest is paid after an inspection the following year, to ensure that cover crops were actually planted.
-This program dominated the panel’s discussion, though they applied many variations to the theme: Why should farmers work with PepsiCo and SWOF?
+This program dominated the panel’s discussion, though they applied many variations to the theme: Why should farmers work with corporate sustainability initiatives?
 Why not other programs?
 What advantages do private-sector partnerships offer?

-PepsiCo deserves some plaudits here.
+To be fair, these initiatives do deserve some plaudits.
 Cover crops such as rye or oats are crucial for reducing erosion and improving soil health.
 It’s hard to dispute the immediate benefits of the SWOF framework, which lets companies pay to protect their own supply chain and bottom line, while also reducing the up-front cost for farmers, many of whom may be reluctant to invest in conservation practices that don’t yield profits for several years.
 At the same time, however, a faint sense of unease nagged at me.
 We were ostensibly here for a discussion of sustainability, after all; yet almost an hour into the panel, climate change and greenhouse gases had not even been mentioned.

 This was embodied most poignantly in the mantra of the day, repeated more times than I could count: Scaling Sustainability.

 It’s quite a claim in an era when billions of people are threatened by climate change and fossil fuel pollution, but it is also, in a way, hardly surprising.
-Like any company, PepsiCo has strong incentives to support conservation techniques up to the point that they measurably boost its returns, and to treat any more ambitious approach — particularly government regulation — as an existential threat.
+Corporations have strong incentives to support conservation techniques up to the point that they measurably boost returns, and to treat any more ambitious approach — particularly government regulation — as a threat.

 But overt opposition risks public backlash, as two-thirds of Americans believe corporations are doing too little to reduce emissions.
 Instead, some companies display enthusiastic support to gain credibility in these discussions — as fossil fuel companies have at UN climate summits.
-Food companies that embrace emission accounting efforts have likewise been criticized for potential greenwashing.
-Similarly, while the Agri-Pulse panel promoted PepsiCo’s important conservation achievements, it also subtly shifted the basic terms of discussion further and further toward the company’s own interests.
+Shifts in the food industry to embrace emission accounting efforts have likewise been criticized for potential greenwashing.

 All of this was embodied most poignantly in the mantra of the day, repeated more times than I could count: Scaling Sustainability.
 The two words certainly sound exciting, but each of them was gradually whittled down over the course of the event.
 “Sustainability” came to include only those projects and programs that coincide with corporate profitability.
 The nearer the financial dividends, the more sustainable a given investment was judged to be.
 Never mind such nebulous notions as a common good.